tony-0tis/interlayer/README.md

 * the server can restart each time a file changes
 * coloring of the log in the console
 * as if to run the server as a service, can be seen through tailf colored logs
+* size of data obtained by POST maximum 976kb, 1e6 symbols

 #### Future
 * do raise the possibility of multiple servers for load balancing using `cluster`